jocpae/VesselGraph/README.md

 - Go to `./source/ogb_dataset/node_classification/`

-and run `python3 generate_ogbn_dataset.py --dataset BALBc_no1 --train_val_test 0.8 0.1 0.1`
+and run `python3 generate_ogbn_dataset.py --dataset BALBc_no1 --train_val_test 0.8 0.1 0.1 --data_root_dir data`

 Argument list:

-      --dataset from the list of `Dataset Name` in the table above --seed if any other random split than the default one --train_val_test if any other train val test split % than the default one --data_root_dir root directory where the data will be stored
+      --dataset: from the list of `Dataset Name` in the table above
+      --seed: if any other random split than the default one
+      --train_val_test: if any other train val test split % than the default one
+      --data_root_dir: root directory where the data will be stored

 - Subsequently run `update_ogbn_master.sh` for compiling the ogb repository locally.